top of page

 SEGMENTO TARANTELLA FESTIVAL 2025

-Segmento Tarantella Festival includes a series of events, workshops and musical activities for 4 weeks, from 25th and 26th October 2025.
+Segmento Tarantella Festival includes a series of events, workshops and musical activities from the 18 of October till 30 October 2025.

 Check the program for more details on dates, locations and tickets.